boxing/boxrec/CONTRIBUTING.md

 - Create an issue [here](https://github.com/boxing/boxrec/issues)
 - Give a good example on how to reproduce this issue.
 Ex.
 When I search for `Mike Tyson` using these parameters `{ first_name: "Mike", last_name: "Tyson" }`, it says he has X wins but he actually has Y wins.
-- Label it accordingly: "bug".
+- Label it accordingly: "bug" if it's an issue with this code.
+- [Sometimes the UI for BoxRec changes and breaks the code as well, there is a specific label for that](https://github.com/boxing/boxrec/issues?q=is%3Aissue+is%3Aclosed+label%3A%22BoxRec+UI+changed%22).
+This allows tracking of changes to the BoxRec UI.

 ## Suggestions
 If you have a suggestion, feel free to create an issue with the label "suggestion".
 Please note that this project is more of a BoxRec API and nothing more.